Couple Goals: What Animals Can Teach Us About Staying Together

 Gibbons

 We all know that relationships can be challenging from time to time.
-Gibbons like to mate for life, but they have been known to cheat, break up, and remarry.
+Gibbons like to partner for life, but they have been known to cheat, break up, and remarry.
 Grooming each other and sharing childcare responsibilities help these couples make it work.

 Gibbons and other animals who mate for life